h3poteto/aws-global-accelerator-controller/README.md

 # Install
 ## Install cert-manager
-This controller uses webhook, so please install [cert-manager](https://cert-manager.io/) at first.
+This controller has a webhook.
+We recommend you use SSL on your webhooks, install [cert-manager](https://cert-manager.io/) to deploy webhook with SSL.

 ## Install